 A good knife block set does one thing: makes every cut easier.
 Sharp, balanced blades that hold an edge, a block that keeps them organized and safe, and enough variety to handle everything from breaking down a chicken to slicing tomatoes paper-thin.
 You don't need to spend $500 on a Japanese custom set to get there.

 We ranked four knife block sets across a range of prices so you can find the right one for how you cook.
-Our top pick is the HENCKELS Solution 12-piece at $78.97, the most reviewed set on this list at 3,251 ratings and 4.4 stars, built on over 100 years of German engineering.
-For cooks who want a step up in craftsmanship, the Yatoshi 15-piece at $199.99 adds high-carbon stainless steel and an ergonomic handle design.
+Our top pick is the Yatoshi Professional 15-piece at $199.99, a high-carbon stainless steel set with an ergonomic handle design and 1,376 verified reviews at 4.4 stars.
+For cooks who want proven value at a lower price, the HENCKELS Solution 12-piece at $78.97 brings 100+ years of German engineering and 3,251 reviews.
 And for the cook who wants something truly distinctive on the counter, the Bloomhouse 7-piece at $189.99 pairs German-forged steel with handcrafted Italian olive wood handles and a 4.6-star rating.

 Pros

-- Most reviewed set on this list by a wide margin
+- Most complete set on this list at 15 pieces

 Cons